callumcurtis/firehose/docs/plan.md

 - [ ] C.3.3: The Flink service retrieves movie and user data using Avro RPC calls to the movie and user services

+### I.4: Enrichment Extraction

+- [ ] C.4.1: The Flink application is split into two, one enriching the reviews with user and movie data, and the other generating recommendations
+- [ ] C.4.2: A second Kafka topic is used between the two Flink applications